maxdesalle/ft_transcendence/README.md

 What can be done: `localhost:3000/player.html` will get you a player.
 Do the same in another tab so you can play... against yourself.

-Wanna watch you VS you ? `localhost:3000/viewer.html`
+Wanna watch you VS you ? `localhost:3000/viewer.html`.
+Check the terminal for the game session id. (or try 1)

 ## Chat
 What you can do now: